 Lisa Zúñiga Ramírez, CFA[®], FSA.
 Ms. Ramírez has served as an Independent Trustee of the Trust since 2022.
+Ms. Ramírez has served on the Board of Directors of Peoples Financial Services Corp., a publicly-traded bank holding company, since 2022, and on the Board of Directors of Century Communities, Inc., a publicly-traded homebuilding company, since 2023.
 Ms. Ramírez served as Senior Portfolio Manager at Segall Bryant & Hamill, LLC, an asset management firm, from 2018 to 2020.
 She served as Partner and Senior Portfolio Manager from 2009 to 2018, Partner and Senior Equity Analyst from 2002 to 2009 and Equity Analyst from 1997 to 2002 at Denver Investments, LLC, an asset management firm that was acquired by Segall Bryant & Hamill, LLC in 2018.
 Ms. Ramírez currently serves as an Independent Director on the Bow River Capital Advisory Board, an asset management firm, and is a Director of the Denver Employees Retirement Plan.
-In addition, she serves on the boards of The Denver Foundation, NACD (National Association of Corporate Directors) Colorado Chapter, Latinas First Foundation and Vuela for Health.
+In addition, she serves on the boards of The Denver Foundation, NACD (National Association of Corporate Directors) Colorado Chapter, the Boettcher Foundation and Vuela for Health.
 Ms. Ramírez is a CFA[®] charterholder (CFA[®] is a registered trademark owned by the CFA Institute) and holds the Fundamentals of Sustainability Accounting (FSA) credential from the Sustainability Accounting Standards Board.
 Through her employment experience, Ms. Ramírez is experienced with financial, accounting, ESG (environmental, social and governance), regulatory and investment matters.

 Gregory M. Wesley.
 Mr. Wesley has served as an Independent Trustee of the Trust since 2022.
-Mr. Wesley has served as Senior Vice President of Strategic Alliances and Business Development at the Medical College of Wisconsin since 2016.
-Prior to his current role at the Medical College of Wisconsin, he was a Partner at MWH Law Group LLP, a law firm during 2016, and a Partner at Gonzalez, Saggio & Harlan LLP, a law firm from 2002 to 2016.
+Mr. Wesley has served as President and Chief Executive Officer of the Greater Milwaukee Foundation since 2024.
+Prior to his current role at the Greater Milwaukee Foundation, he was Senior Vice President of Strategic Alliances and Business Development at the Medical College of Wisconsin from 2016 to 2024.
+Prior to his role at the Medical College of Wisconsin from 2016 to 2024.
+Prior to his role at the Medical College of Wisconsin, he was a Partner at MWH Law Group LLP, a law firm during 2016, and a Partner at Gonzalez, Saggio & Harlan LLP, a law firm from 2002 to 2016.
 Mr. Wesley serves on the Board of Directors of the Metropolitan Milwaukee Association of Commerce, MHS Health Wisconsin, Versiti, Inc., and the Greater Milwaukee Committee.
-He also serves on the Board of Trustees of the Johnson Foundation at Wingspread and the Greater Milwaukee Foundation.
-He previously sat on the Board of Trustees of the Medical College of Wisconsin from 2009 to 2016 and the Board of Directors of Park Bank Milwaukee from 2015 to 2020.
+He also serves on the Board of Trustees of the Johnson Foundation at

+Wingspread.
+He previously sat on the Board of Trustees of the Medical College of Wisconsin from 2009 to 2016, the Board of Directors of Park Bank Milwaukee from 2015 to 2020, and the Board of Trustees of the Greater Milwaukee Foundation from 2016 to 2024.
 Mr. Wesley received his Juris Doctor degree from the University of Wisconsin-Madison Law School in 1997.
 Through his sustained employment and board experience, Mr. Wesley is experienced with legal, financial, accounting, regulatory and investment matters.

 John P. Buckel.
-Mr. Buckel has served as a Trustee of the Trust since 2023.
+Mr. Buckel has served as a Trustee of the Trust since 2023 and has served as President of the Trust since 2013.
 Mr. Buckel has served as a Vice President of Fund Services, a multi-line service provider to investment companies, since 2004.
 Through his experience as an investment company trustee and his employment experience, Mr. Buckel is experienced with financial, accounting, regulatory and investment matters.

-Trustee Ownership of Fund Shares
+Trustee Ownership of Shares

-As of the date of this SAI, no Trustee or officer of the Trust beneficially owned shares of the Fund or any other series of the Trust.
+As of December 31, 2023, the following Trustee beneficially owned shares of certain series of the Trust as follows.
+No other Trustee or Officer of the Trust beneficially owned shares of the Fund or any other series of the Trust.